What’s the Biggest Mistake to Make in Business?

 Are you relying on people to monitor this?
 Being told every call is answered isn’t good enough; you need to know it’s happening.
-For that you need a well thought out, automatic system for tracking every phone call.
+For that, you need a well thought out, automatic system for tracking every phone call.
 Then you need to review that regularly, listen to call recording, the length of calls, how long are people waiting, what’s the drop off rate?

 And, it’s not just about missing a phone call.
-Taking the phone calls could be just as big mistake.
+Taking the phone calls could be just as big a mistake.

 Do you have a receptionist?

 If you do, you probably think you’re covered.
 You have someone dedicated to the phone.

 But what happens when the receptionist can’t pick up?
 I promise this does happen (and probably more than you think).
 Toilet breaks, lunch breaks and coffee breaks are the obvious examples.
 But what about when your receptionist is busy on another call?
 Or greeting a visitor?
 What about when they’re off sick or on leave?